thomasbale/mean/README.md

 ### POST Endpoints

 ## 4.MongoDB & persistent storage
+We've selected MongoDB as the document storage tool for our project.
+These workshops will focus on using a connected Mongo instace running on a completely remote and separate service.
 ### Angular -> MongoDB
 ### POST
 ### Storing data
 ### Updating client side

 ## 4.User Authentication
+Once the site is working we explore more complex topics in the Angular framework - the most useful being User Authentication.
+This is pretty much essential for any interactive SPA serving users in a personalised way.
 ### SPA Authentication
 ### New user on request
 ### Handling tokens

 ## 5. Testing and errors
+We finish by strenthening up the reliability and scaling of our codebase by improving error handling and developing our test suite.
 ### Error handling
 ### Improving the testing